Exploring Smoothness and Class-Separation for Semi-supervised Medical Image Segmentation: Method

 Afterward, we leverage current predictions to group individual class features $f_c\in F$ and force them to approach their corresponding prototype $z_c\in Z$, aiming to shrink the intra-class distribution.
 We use the cosine similarity to compute the distance between $z_c$ and $f_c$ with the loss $\mathcal{L}_{cs}$ defined as

-where $w_{ij}$ is the weight for normalization as \cite{classa}, and $N$ or $M$ respectively denotes the number of prototypes or projected features of $c$-th class.
+where $w_{ij}$ is the weight for normalization as \cite{classa}, and $N$ or $M$ respectively denotes the number of prototypes or projected features in the $c$-th class.
 Here, $\mathcal{L}_{cs}$ can align the labeled/unlabeled features and make each class distribution compact, resulting in a good separation of different classes in the feature space.

-Finally, the overall loss is the weighted sum of the segmentation loss $\mathcal{L}_{seg}$ and the other two losses:
+Finally, the overall loss is a weighted sum of the segmentation loss $\mathcal{L}_{seg}$ and the other two losses:

 where $\lambda_{lds}$ and $\lambda_{cs}$ are the corresponding weights to balance the losses.
 Note that, $\mathcal{L}_{seg}$ is a Dice loss, which is applied for the few labeled data.
 The other two losses are applied for all data to regularize the model training.